“One thing about a skater, they never quit, so a skater to sum it up is awesome.” – Lil Wayne

 Global Child Prodigy Awardee | Aliqqa Noverry

-In 2020, Aliqqa Noverry was awarded the Global Child Prodigy Award for her contribution to skating.
-She was even listed under the Top 100 prodigies of the world.
+In 2020, Aliqqa Noverry has been awarded the Global Child Prodigy Award for her contribution to skating moreover she has been listed under the Top 100 prodigies of the world.

 Aliqqa’s love for the skateboard is only growing day by day and one day, she hopes to be as good as her idol, Sky Brown.

 We believe that she is the epitome of the best as she is all about speed.
 If you are reading this, you must take inspiration from this young pioneer chasing her dreams.

 If you know someone close to you who deserves to be in the Top 100 Prodigies list, make sure to click here.